-Using PIX4Dcatch to generate a Gaussian Splat model
+Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

-This article explains how to generate a Gaussian Splat model by capturing images with PIX4Dcatch and uploading to PIX4Dcloud for processing.
+This article explains how to generate a Gaussian Splatting model by capturing images with PIX4Dcatch and uploading to PIX4Dcloud for processing.

 IN THIS ARTICLE